History of Christianity in Great Britain: English Reformation

-Henry VIII was named Defender of the Faith (Fidei Defensor) for his opposition to Luther's Reformation.
+Henry VIII was named Defender of the Faith (Fidei Defensor) for his opposition to Martin Luther's Reformation.
 The fact he had no living son and the pope's inability to permit him a divorce from his wife while her nephew's armies held Rome, however, prompted Henry to summon the Reformation Parliament and to invoke the statute of praemunire against the English Church, ultimately leading to the 1532 Submission of the Clergy and the 1534 Acts of Supremacy that made the Church of England an independent national church, no longer under the governance of the Pope, but with the King as Supreme Governor.
 (It is sometimes incorrectly stated that the Church of England was established at this time.
 The Church of England was a province of the Catholic Church at least since c.
 600 AD. when Augustine became the first Archbishop of Canterbury.
 Therefore the Church of England could not have been established at a time when it had existed for over 900 years.)
 A law passed the same year made it an act of treason to publicly oppose these measures; John Fisher and Thomas More and many others were martyred for their continued Catholicism.
 Fear of foreign invasion was a concern until the 1588 rout of the Spanish Armada, but land sales after the Dissolution of the lesser and greater monasteries united most of the aristocracy behind the change.
 Religious rebellions in Lincolnshire and Yorkshire in 1536, in Cumberland in 1537, and in Devon and Cornwall in 1549 were quickly dealt with.
 The doctrine of the English Reformation differed little at first except with regard to royal authority over canon law: Lutheranism remained condemned and John Frith, Robert Barnes, and other Protestants were also martyred, including William Tyndale, whose Obedience of a Christian Man inspired Henry's break with Rome and whose translation of the Bible formed the basis of Henry's own authorised Great Bible.
 Meanwhile, laws in 1535 and 1542 fully merged Wales with England.